junecastillote/junecastillote.github.io/_posts/2021-10-11-powershell-mfa-report.md

 > Note: By default, all PsMFAStateReport commands will not display any information on the screen during run time except for warnings and errors.
 To display all available information, either set the `$InformationPreference` to `Continue` or append the `-InformationAction Continue` parameter to every command.

 There are four options to retrieve user MFA data using the `Get-MFAState` command.
-1. All users.
-2. Admins only.
-3. A collection of user objects (returned by the `Get-MsolUser` cmdlet).
-4. One or more specified UserPrincipalNames.

 Which option you choose depends on which set of users you want to generate a report for.

-To retrieve the MFA data of all users:
+Option 1: Retrieve the MFA data of all users.

 ```powershell
 $mfa_data = Get-MFAState -AllUsers